 Cream Cheese Frosting

-Combine the almond milk with the lemon juice and set aside until it curdles like buttermilk.
+- Stir together the almond milk the lemon juice and set aside until it curdles like buttermilk.

-Combine the flour, baking soda, salt, and sugar in a large mixing bowl.
-Pour in the curdled milk, olive oil, lemon zest, vanilla and poppy seeds.
+- In a large mixing bowl, stir together the flour, baking soda, salt, and sugar until really well combined.
+Pour in the curdled buttermilk, olive oil, lemon zest, vanilla and poppy seeds.
 Use a large wooden spoon to mix the batter, just until the ingredients are combined.
 Avoid over mixing the batter, as it can cause the cake to become denser in texture.